AALT-Framework/poor-accessibility-apps/codelabs/CounterAccessible.md

 - run tests, identifying and fixing accessibility issues

 ### Prerequisites
 No prior knowledge of accessibility or automated testing is required to perform this codelab.
-However, we assume that:
+However, we assume that you:

 - have Android Studio installed in your development environment
 - be able to download project from GitHub and open in Android Studio